Dim-Sim7/Warcraft-Auto-Battler/README.md

 # Warcraft-Auto-Battler
-Two random wow classic NPC's fight against each other
+Two random World of Warcraft Classic NPC's fight against each other.

+Combat numbers calculated using official formulas

-Run from unit.py
+Run from main.py